How do you want to get your free life insurance quotes?

 These riders come under a variety of names, but in general a “waiver of premium” rider is an optional rider that one adds to the policy at the time of purchase.
 It keeps a policy in force if the owner can’t make payments because he is unable to work due to a disability or serious illness.
 The insurance company waives the premium for as long as the disability lasts.
 There are age limits to taking advantage of a “waiver of premium” – such as age 55 or 60.
 The exact terms vary by insurance company.

-Make the payments yourself
+Make the policy payments yourself

 If the beneficiary of a life insurance policy is fully aware of a policy owner’s diminished mental capacities, then he could hire an attorney to execute a power of attorney.
 This way the beneficiary can take over financial matters, including life insurance payments.